Our Guiding Principles

 - Local schools can also provide programs to broaden career choices and encourage innovation by engaging students in specialized learning opportunities

-- The Board will operate district-wide specialized schools/programs, where the delivery of specialized programs cannot be realized in a local school by bringing together system resources and student participants
+- The Board will operate district/board-wide specialized schools/programs, where the delivery of specialized programs cannot be realized in a local school by bringing together system resources and student participants

 - The Board will continually review and assess our policies, procedures and practices to ensure that they promote equity, inclusion, and human rights, and make changes where necessary